mxw/mxawng/src/writing/poetry/index.md

 i find writing poetry very challenging and emotionally impenetrable.  i manage to do it only occasionally, but you can see some of my work here.

+- _( you appear to be reading this on a narrow phone-like device.  consider turning it sideways for a less headachey experience. )_

 <section class="poetry">
 {%- assign poems = site.poems %}
 {%- for poem in poems %}